gitter-badger/city-directories/tesseract-3/README.md

 ### Running the OCR

 For each page we preprocess the images with ImageMagick before applying Tesseract.
-For every file, with the ImageMagick scrip [textcleaner](http://www.fmwconcepts.com/imagemagick/textcleaner/index.php) installed in a directory:
+For every file, with the ImageMagick script [textcleaner](http://www.fmwconcepts.com/imagemagick/textcleaner/index.php) installed in a directory:

 ```bash path-to/textcleaner -g -e none -f 25 -o 10 -T input.tif output-processed.tif```